 Day 3 — Waitomo Caves/Rotorua

 Travel to Waitomo and cruise through an otherworldly cave system illuminated by the turquoise light of thousands of tiny glowworms.
 Drive south toward Rotorua through the bucolic Waikato countryside and stop for lunch amidst blueberry fields, then tour a stud farm where many of New Zealand’s champion thoroughbred racehorses have been bred.
 Arriving in Rotorua, visit a traditional Maori meeting house in Whakarewarewa village to take part in a Maori mihi whakatau welcome ritual, followed by dinner with members of the local community.
 As night falls, take a guided walk along suspended walkways in the nearby redwood forest, where hanging lanterns illuminate the towering trees and giant ferns.
-Novotel Rotorua Lakeside (B,L)
+Novotel Rotorua Lakeside (B,L,D)

 Day 4 — Lake Tarawera

 Delve deeper into Maori traditions, exploring the Lake Tarawera region in the company of a guide from the Tuhourangi tribe.
-Join the villagers for afternoon tea, attend weaving and carving demonstrations, and listen to the melodies of Maori music.
-By special permission, our group will have the opportunity to mingle with members of the tribe over a private dinner incorporating traditional dishes.
+Learn about the region’s geological history with its boiling hot springs, bubbling mud pools, and Te Wairoa, a village that was destroyed when Mt.
+Tarawera erupted in 1886.
+This evening, participate in a specially arranged poroporoaki farewell ceremony to bid goodbye to your Tuhourangi hosts.
 Novotel Rotorua Lakeside (B,L,D)

 Day 5 — Rotorua/Wellington

 Take a walking tour of Ohinemutu village, home to the Ngati Whakaeue tribe.
 Built in 1914, Ohinemutu’s historic St. Faith’s church is a fascinating blend of European missionary and Maori influences, with a Tudor-style exterior and an interior featuring intricate Maori carvings and woven panels.
 Fly to Wellington, New Zealand's charming capital city.
 Visit the famous Weta Workshop, the special effects group behind several blockbuster movies, including The Lord of the Rings trilogy.
 Take a behind-the-scenes tour of their design studio and participate in a hands-on demonstration of the creative process used to develop their props.
 Copthorne Hotel (B,D)

 Day 6 — Wellington